namerose/gensyn-reward/README.md

-## HOW EASILY UPGRADE YOUR GENSYN REWARD
+## HOW EASILY UPGRADE YOUR GENSYN REWARD for TROLLING

+## This reward will goes brrr 100000x

 ## 📥 Installation